Noah Taylor: Television

+Music video appearances

 Taylor has appeared in a small number of music videos.
-One of his earliest screen performances was in the video for Beargarden's song "The Finer Things".
-This video was directed by Richard Lowenstein, who then cast Taylor in a supporting role in the film [Dogs in Space].
-Much later, he appeared in the video of "Fifteen Feet of Pure White Snow", a song by Nick Cave and the Bad Seeds, along with the video for "M.O.R." by British alternative rock group Blur and he also played a young Romeo in the video "Romeos" from Alphaville.
+One of his earliest screen performances was in the video for Beargarden's song The Finer Things.
+This video was directed by Richard Lowenstein, who then cast Taylor in a supporting role in the film Dogs in Space.
+Much later, he appeared in the video of "Fifteen Feet of Pure White Snow", a song by Nick Cave and the Bad Seeds, along with the video for M.O.R. by British alternative rock group Blur.
+He also played a young Romeo in the video "Romeos" from Alphaville.

+Music

 He has also performed and recorded as a musician.
 In 2001 he released an album Popular Music for All Peoples under the name 'C.B.M.'
 (Cardboard Box Man) and in 2011, an EP Live Free or Die!!! as Noah Taylor & the Sloppy Boys on Z-Man Records.